RobTrew/prelude-jxa/README.md

 For the purposes of sketching and testing  a script,
-the JavaScriptCore interpreter used on macOS and iOS is fast enough to allow for import of the whole of the jsPrelude.js file and, in the case of macOS, the jxaSystemIO.js file as well.
+the JavaScriptCore interpreter used on macOS and iOS is fast enough to allow for import of the whole of the [jsPrelude.js](https://github.com/RobTrew/prelude-jxa/blob/master/jsPrelude.js) file and, in the case of macOS, the [jxaSystemIO.js](https://github.com/RobTrew/prelude-jxa/blob/master/jxaSystemIO.js) file as well.

 (c.
 380 generic and file-system functions in total)

-Example of a JavaScript for Automation script which uses imported library file(s) – (see the usingLibs function called at the end):
+Example of a JavaScript for Automation script which uses imported library file(s):

+(see the usingLibs function called at the end)

 ```javascript
 (() => {